- ABOUT US

 Through IYPC, the Endowment is seeking to support programs on Indiana college and university campuses that help young people further explore their interests, learn new skills and envision a future for themselves in college.
 Goals of the initiative are to:

 There are two grant opportunities: optional planning grants and program implementation grants.
-Colleges and universities may request planning grants any time before January 31, 2022.
+Colleges and universities were able to request planning grants prior to January 31, 2022.
 Recognizing that some colleges and universities may be ready to seek funding for programs to be offered in summer 2022 and that other schools would like to offer programs at a later date, the Endowment is offering three options for dates by which program implementation grant proposals should be submitted: November 30, 2021, February 28, 2022 or May 31, 2022.
 Detailed information about these timelines can be found in the Request for Proposals.

 For any questions related to this initiative, please contact email@example.com.